Posted in | News | Quantum Computing

 Hybrid Quantum Computing Boosts AGV Scheduling

-In a recent article published in the journal Scientific Reports, researchers demonstrated the effectiveness of hybrid solvers, including D-Wave's, for optimizing automatic guided vehicles (AGVs) scheduling.
-They showed that by combining classical heuristics with potential quantum processing, a hybrid approach could efficiently handle up to 21 AGVs in practical factory settings.
+In a recent article published in the journal Scientific Reports, researchers demonstrated the effectiveness of hybrid solvers, including D-Wave's quantum technology, in optimizing the scheduling of automated guided vehicles (AGVs).
+The study revealed that by integrating classical heuristics with quantum processing, the hybrid approach efficiently managed the scheduling of up to 21 AGVs in practical factory settings.

 Hybrid Quantum Computing Boosts AGV Scheduling